WorldVistA/VistA/Documentation/plan-6-monographs/cprs-dates.rst

 over here (http://www.smh101.com/articles/VISTAi18nl10n.html).
 I will repeat here the overall strategy:

-The overall idea is to use a varaible set by the Kernel upon user log-in called DUZ("LANG"), to represent the user's language.
-This mechanism is imperfect since date displays differ even if you use the same language: E.g. Americian and British English; but by and large it will work for most users.
+The overall idea is to use a variable set by the Kernel upon user log-in called DUZ("LANG"), to represent the user's language.
+This mechanism is imperfect since date displays differ even if you use the same language: E.g. American and British English; but by and large it will work for most users.

 To set DUZ("LANG"), you typically set the field "DEFAULT LANGUAGE" in the